gyNancy/phash_public/README.md

 1. Installation

 Python 3.6.8 and Tensorflow 1.14.0 are used.
 Other tensorflow versions >=1.13.0 should work but our repo is not compatible with Tensorflow >=2.0.
-The full environment file could be found in requirement.txt for reference.
+The full environment file could be found in requirement.txt for your reference.

 2. Usage

 3. Example